-Despite the level of work that has been done, concerns have been raised by AGS.
+Despite the level of work that has been done, concerns were raised by AGS.
 In October 2019, as a result of issues with the administration of the GYDPs, the Policing Authority commissioned an external evaluation of the Adult Caution Scheme.
-An interim draft report was discussed on 29 January 2020, and it was hoped that the final draft would be available in March 2020.
+This was published in February 2021 (Crowe 2021).

-• The Bail Supervision Scheme (BSS) provides another alternative option to detaining a young person who comes before the courts and offers the possibility of granting bail with intensive supervision.
+The Bail Supervision Scheme (BSS) provides another alternative option to detaining a young person who comes before the courts and offers the possibility of granting bail with intensive supervision.
 By reducing the need for remand places, this also provides an opportunity to focus on developing successful community resources designed to prevent young people from being detained in a youth justice facility and from continuing further down the path of criminality.

 Central to the delivery of the BSS is the use of the Multisystemic Therapy (MST) model.
 First implemented by Extern in 2001, this evidence-based model of intervention is family based and seeks to change how young people function in their natural ecology (home, school and community) in ways that promote positive social behaviour, while at the same time reducing levels of antisocial behaviour.
 The delivery of MST is typically home based, and therapists have small caseloads of four to six families, which enables them to work intensively with each family, typically over a 3-5-month period.
-The therapists' working hours are flexible, ensuring they are available when families need them, and families can access support 24 hours a day, 7 days a week through the 'on-call' system.
+The therapists' working hours are flexible, ensuring that they are available when families need them, and that families can access support 24 hours a day, 7 days a week through the 'on-call' system.
 The MST therapist consults with and coaches parents and carers on strategies that enable them to set and enforce appropriate rules and expectations, decrease the young person's involvement with negative peers, and promote association with positive peers and involvement with prosocial activities (Extern n.d.).

-BSS staff liaise with agencies including AGS, Oberstown Children Detention Campus (OCDC), and YPP, as well as through meetings with the judge and staff in the Dublin District Children Court in Smithfield (Court 55), as well as those involved in both defence and prosecution legal teams.
+BSS staff liaise with agencies, including AGS, Oberstown Children Detention Campus (OCDC), and YPP, as well as through meetings with the judge and staff in the Dublin District Children Court in Smithfield (Court 55), and with those involved in both defence and prosecution legal teams.
 They also liaise with a wide range of agencies within the ecology of the young people in the programme, including educational establishments, youth groups, community groups and local sports groups (Extern n.d.).

 In November 2016, the DCYA commissioned Extern to provide a pilot BSS.
-Since May 2017, a review and evaluation process has been carried out by researchers from the Research Evidence into Policy

-Programmes and Practice (REPPP) project in the School of Law, University of Limerick in order to examine the effectiveness of the programme.
+Since May 2017, a review and evaluation process has been carried out by researchers from the Research Evidence into Policy Programmes and Practice (REPPP) project in the School of Law, University of Limerick in order to examine the effectiveness of the programme.